-Leaders have two seemingly-paradoxical postures they can lead from.
+Leaders have two seemingly-paradoxical postures they can lead from and these two dangerous attitudes for a youth leader.
 The first is the paradox of insecure pride.
 The insecurity comes from a personal anxiety, a self-doubt that comes across as a deflated or detached leadership.
 It is feeling unsure about oneself and what you offer as a leader to others.
 Connected with this insecurity is pride, an inner desire to make oneself and one’s agenda heard in order to compensate for the insecurity.
 Pride often comes out externally through our mouths, while insecurity hides itself in the internal reaches of our hearts.

 Insecure pride can manifest itself in all kinds of ways: